 by Meenakshi from Polka Junction

 India is a haven for vegetarians and vegans.
-One can pull-over at any roadside ‘dhaba’ meaning a road eatery and order a wholesome meal at most times of the day and night.
+One can pull over at any roadside ‘dhaba’, meaning a road eatery and order a wholesome meal at most times of the day and night.
 It’s always served fresh and hot.
-The term ‘Vaishno Dhaba’ is specifically used for exclusively vegetarian restaurants in northern India and is named after a Himalayan goddess.
-Do not miss indulging in a lip-smacking ‘Thali’ which is an assortment of all the regional delicacies in small bowls.
+The term ‘Vaishno Dhaba’ is used explicitly for exclusively vegetarian restaurants in northern India and is named after a Himalayan goddess.
+Do not miss indulging in a lip-smacking ‘Thali’, an assortment of all the regional delicacies in small bowls.

 A plethora of options is available even in the street food range too.
 From the lip-smacking Indian gol gappas (small fried roundels filled with spicy water) to idly (steamed rice cakes) and from pizzas to burgers, every popular dish from around the world is given a vegetarian twist across India!

-If you are in Delhi, you may want to go a vegetarian food tour in Chandni Chowk, and, if visiting Indore, do not miss India’s only night street food market called the Sarafa Bazar.
+If you are in Delhi, you may want to go on a vegetarian food tour in Chandni Chowk, and if visiting Indore, do not miss India’s only night street food market called the Sarafa Bazar.

 Worst – ALMATY, Kazakhstan

 If I have to name one country where I found it challenging to find vegetarian or vegan food, then it has to be Almaty in Kazakhstan.
 We as a family had a difficult time as it is a meat-eating nation.
 They relish horse meat the most.
 Thankfully, we had packed in some ready-to-eat meals and vegetarian snacks for the three days of our stay.
 Also, my handy travel kit of groceries came in handy to cook food on our own at the Airbnb.
 However, the people went out of their way to help us!